OWASP/www-project-top-10-for-business-logic-abuse/tab_methodology.md

 Next, we discarded clusters whose silhouette fell below our threshold and excluded individual CVE with low classification confidence.
 Similar clusters were then merged to eliminate redundancy.

+Finally, we remove clusters that are not related to business logic attacks and are covered with other Top 10s, such as:
+- Issues with cryptography.
+- Security misconfigurations.
+- Injection attacks.
+- Improper API and asset inventory management including unsafe API consumption.

 Result: 12 tightly-bound, high-confidence clusters of real-world exploits.

 ### Stage 3: Clustering of existing CVE and publicly known exploits